 A war correspondent’s montage of images—eerie, grotesque, ironic, angry, absurd.
 A Serb and Muslim, friends before the war, exchanging gossip via shortwave radio hours before they try to kill each other.
 The Serbian president coolly denying reports of atrocities witnessed by hundreds.
 A battlefield doctor performing miracles of surgery without anesthetic.
 In Sarajevo, drivers without headlights gambling their lives in the darkness of no-man’s-land as children scamper across Sniper Alley.
 Love Thy Neighbor won the Los Angeles Times Book Prize for nonfiction and the Overseas Press Club Book Prize.

-I am a senior editor at The Intercept, a publication of First Look Media.
+I am a senior editor at The Intercept.
 Publications I have written for include The New York Times Magazine, The New Yorker, Foreign Policy and The New York Review of Books.
 My first book was Love Thy Neighbor: A Story of War.
 Email petermaass1 at petermaass dot com.
 Click here for PGP key.
 I’m @maassp on Twitter.